microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

     auto token = PushNotificationManager::RegisterActivator(info);

     // Check to see if the WinMain activation is due to a Push Activator
-    // Note: This API is currently not present in Reunion but will be included as part of the AppLifecycle Public API spec. auto activation = AppLifecycle::Activation();
+    // Note: This API is currently not present in Project Reunion but will be included as part of the AppLifecycle Public API spec. auto activation = AppLifecycle::Activation();
     auto kind = activation.Kind();